akiradeveloper/dm-writeboost/README.md

 ## Quick Start
 You are provided with nice scripts for quick starting.
-Assuming you have expanded dm-lc under /home/akira,
+Assuming you have expanded dm-writeboost under /home/akira,

 (1) [common] Configure device paths for backing store and cache device.

-	$ cd /home/akira/dm-lc
+	$ cd /home/akira/dm-writeboost
 	$ vi config

-(2) If the kernel doesn't have dm-lc merged, please build the module first.
+(2) If the kernel doesn't have dm-writeboost merged, please build the module first.

 	$ source build

-(3) [common] Load dm-lc into the kernel.
+(3) [common] Load dm-writeboost into the kernel.
-How to Load dm-lc module depends on your environment.
+How to Load dm-writeboost module depends on your environment.

-If you are using kernel with dm-lc merged,
+If you are using kernel with dm-writeboost merged,

-	# modprobe dm-lc
+	# modprobe dm-writeboost

 If you will use the portable module in this repo,

 	# cd Driver
-	# insmod dm-lc.ko
+	# insmod dm-writeboost.ko

 (4) [common] Run prepare script

 	# source prepare

-and you are now ready for `/dev/mapper/perflv` powered by dm-lc.
+and you are now ready for `/dev/mapper/perflv` powered by dm-writeboost.
 Try testing and performance and see what is happening.

-## Contributing to dm-lc
+## Contributing to dm-writeboost
 Any type of contribution is all welcome.
 Not even by code, by documents or by issue reporting is granted as a form of contribution.